Krish-agg/WanderLust/README.md

 Features
 User Authentication: Users can sign up, log in, and log out securely.
-Property Listings: Hosts can list their properties with details like location, price, and availability.
+Property Listings: Hosts can list their properties with details like location, price, etc.
-Booking System: Users can book available properties for specific dates.
+Booking System: Users can book available properties for specific dates and leave their reviews for the same.
 Responsive Design: The application is designed to work on various screen sizes.